margo/specification/system-design/margo-overview/technical-lexicon.md

 Workload Fleet Manager (WFM) represents a software offering that enables End Users to configure, deploy, and manage edge [Workloads](#workload) as a fleet on their registered [Edge Devices](#edge-compute-device).

+##### Workload Fleet Management Client

+The Workload Fleet Management Agent is a service that runs on the [Edge Compute Device](#edge-compute-device) which communicates with the [Workload Fleet Manager](#workload-fleet-manager) to receive [Components](#component) that will be instantiated as [Workloads](#workload) and configurations to be applied on the [Edge Compute Device](#edge-compute-device).

+#### Device Fleet Manager

+Device Fleet Manager (DFM) represents a software offering that enables End Users to onboard, delete, and maintain [Edge Compute Devices](#edge-compute-device) within the ecosystem.
+This software is utilized in conjunction with the [Workload Fleet Manager](#workload-fleet-manager) software to provide users with the features required to manage their [Edge Device](#edge-compute-device) along with [Workloads](#workload) running on them.

+> Note: The Device Fleet Manager is a future component of the Margo specification.
+This section will be expanded as the community defines device management functionality.

 ##### Application Registry

 An Application Registry holds [Application](#application) Packages.